lubuntu-team/manual/source/1/1.1/retrieving_the_image.rst

 **It is extremely important that if you choose this path, you upgrade to each successive regular release shortly after it comes out.** If you are not comfortable doing this, you should consider using the LTS release instead.

+About four months after a new LTS release comes and every 6 months thereafter an **LTS Point Release** is realeased to support new hardware and have less updates to be downloaded with the longer support term of an LTS realease.
+LTS point releases are released every August and Feburary.
+Each LTS point release is called 24.04.1 is the first point release for the 24.04 point release.

 Ways to download the image
 ---------------------------
 Now that the decision of which release type you need is made, you will need to download the image.